joost-de-vries/sbt-typescript/README.md

 - upgrades to typescript 1.8.2
 - improves output of single outfile
 - fixes a nasty bug in module resolution.
 This is essential for angular2 applications.
+- gives feedback on faulty configuration settings of the typescript compiler.